818ajian/doc/notebook/1-GIS/Multisubsegments.md

 L.Gs.node
 ```

-We define now two points which are the termination of a radio link.
+We define now, the position of the transmitter and the receiver, the two points which are always the termination of a radio link.

 ```python
 #tx=np.array([759,1114,1.5])